 How Blockchain and Web 3.0 Change the Game?

 Blockchain technology eliminates these pain points with direct, peer-to-peer transactions that bypass traditional intermediaries.
 With smart contracts and decentralized networks, you can send payments that settle in minutes rather than days.
-Moreover, the process is completely transparent and fees as low as a few dollars.
+Moreover, the process is completely transparent and fees are as low as a few dollars.

 The real question becomes: how does blockchain technology actually deliver on these promises?
 The answer lies in architecture.